pythonlearner1025/mariana/README.md

 # mariana - deep search agent

-Search agent that does deep saerch to answer your question.
+Search agent that does deep search to answer your question.

-The core idea is that the quality of search should scale with the value of the answer to the query (quantified by $ spend budget)
+The core idea is that quality of search should scale with the value of answering a query (quantified by $ spend budget)

 I'm betting that for queries like:
-- candidate compounds for new drug synthesis (drug development)
+- which chemical compounds might have similar effects as ketamine? (drug development)
-- what can we learn from field A to apply to field B (research)
+- How does the basal ganglia work and what can AI researchers learn from it? (research)
-- everyone who's working on X currently (recruiting)
+- Who's built zero-knowledge proof projects? (recruiting)

 current search engines are bad at answering them, and the value of answering queries justifies long wait times & search cost.

 *Experimental*, only supports arxiv search using Exa & arxiv API currently for research related queries.

 # how to run
 1) create .env file and set your OpenAI, Anthropic, Groq api keys